ManWithA1000Names/vix/README.md

 First some terminology:

-- An 'input' is either: a plugin, a formatter, a linter, a language server, a debugger and or neovim it self.
+- An 'input' is either: a plugin, a formatter, a linter, a language server or neovim it self.
-- With the term 'associated programs' I mean 'inputs' - (plugins, neovim) + other programs executed by neovim.
+- With the term 'associated programs' I mean 'inputs' - neovim + other programs executed by neovim.
 - 'your flake' means: the nix flake that contains your configuration of neovim.
 - '\<your flake reference\>': a valid flake reference to 'your flake'.
 See [flake reference attributes](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html#flake-reference-attributes)